Basement Remodeling:

 One important aspect to consider is whether the floor can be a slab or raised wood floor joists.
 In some cases, excessive grading can expose existing foundations, but it is easy to design around this with planning and engineering.

-According to Laura Firsz at networx.com, the best moisture seal-off method is to first apply a layer of dimpled polyethylene on top of the concrete basement floor, followed by installing water-resistant ceramic tile.
+According to Laura Firsz at networx.com, the best moisture seal-off method is to first apply a layer of dimpled polyethylene on top of the concrete floor, followed by installing water-resistant ceramic tile.

 In addition, Ohashi suggests using breathable building materials such as subflooring that “promotes positive airflow and keeps the finished floor raised off the concrete.”

-It is best to choose ready-to-use engineered wood subfloor product that has a tongue and groove design for quick and easy installation.
+It is best to choose a basement-ready engineered wood subfloor product that has a tongue and groove design for quick and easy installation.
+Follow installation instructions to make this difficult task a breeze.
 A product with a high R-value is key: The higher the R-value, the better the material will insulate the space.
 Uninsulated or poorly insulated basements can be responsible for as much as a third of total home heat loss!
-The placement of pipes and wires can be easier with the right flooring decisions.
-For instance, Cantor points out that “raised floor construction provides more flexibility on plumbing and also provides space for running mechanical ducting.”

 5 Basement Plumbing / Bathroom

 For buyers, the increased functionality of a two-bathroom home tops that of a one-bathroom house.
 And, as Eberlin points out, an extra bathroom can get a house sold faster.
-In practical terms, an added bathroom in the basement can solve the rush of the morning or the evening bath time, whether it’s an en-suite or a half-bathroom.
+In practical terms, an added bathroom in the DIY basement can solve the rush of the morning or the evening bath time, whether it’s an en-suite or a half-bathroom.
 With a Saniflo toilet, “all you need is a water supply, a discharge pipe, and an electrical outlet.”

 For a functional and eye-catching bathroom,

-• Add a full vanity.
+- Add a full vanity.

-• Install lighting on each side of the mirror.
+- Install lighting on each side of the mirror.

-• Consider an upflush toilet.
+- Consider an upflush toilet.

-• Go for light colors.
+- Go for light colors.

 Read more: Basement Bathroom Ideas